-26. See, e.g., Justice R. James Williams, Should Judges Close the Gate on PAS and PA?
-39 FAM.
-CT.
-REV. 267, 267 (2001) (referring to "Dr. Richard Gardner, a psychiatrist at Columbia University"); Rola J. Yamini, Note: Repressed and Recovered Memories of Child Sexual Abuse, 47 HASTINGS L.J.
-551, 557 n.58 (1996) (referring to "Dr. Richard Gardner, professor of psychiatry at Columbia University"); Joseph Berger, Recanting a Sex Abuse Charge; Family Needs to Heal, but Which Statement Is the Lie?
-N.Y.
-TIMES, July 10, 1998, at B1 (referring to "Dr. Richard A. Gardner, professor of child psychiatry at Columbia University Medical School"); Jon Meacham, Trials and Troubles in Happy Valley, NEWSWEEK (US EDITION), May 8, 1995, at 58 (referring to "Richard A. Gardner, a professor of child psychiatry at Columbia University medical school").
+See, eg, Justice R. James Williams, Should Judges Close the Gate on PAS and PA?
+39 FAM CT REV 267, at p 267 (2001) (referring to 'Dr. Richard Gardner, a psychiatrist at Columbia University'); Rola J. Yamini, Note: Repressed and Recovered Memories of Child Sexual Abuse, 47 HASTINGS LJ 551, at p 557, n 58 (1996) (referring to 'Dr. Richard Gardner, professor of psychiatry at Columbia University'); Joseph Berger, Recanting a Sex Abuse Charge; Family Needs to Heal, but Which Statement Is the Lie?
+NY TIMES, 10 July 1998, at p B1 (referring to 'Dr. Richard A. Gardner, professor of child psychiatry at Columbia University Medical School'); Jon Meacham, Trials and Troubles in Happy Valley, NEWSWEEK (US EDITION), 8 May 1995, at p 58 (referring to 'Richard A. Gardner, a professor of child psychiatry at Columbia University medical school').
 Gardner identifies himself by the courtesy academic title he holds from Columbia University (Clinical Professor of Medicine), a title that U.S. medical schools provide to doctors who permit students to observe their practice.
 Unlike the title Professor of Clinical Medicine, however, the title Gardner enjoys indicates neither full faculty membership nor research accomplishment.
-See People v.
-Fortin, 706 N.Y.S.2d 611, 612 (Crim.
-Ct.
-2000), reporting Gardner's testimony that his academic appointment is unpaid, and that "at present [Gardner's] therapeutic work actively takes approximately 1 to 2% of his time and the remainder of his time and income are accounted for by forensic analysis and testimony [that increasingly concerns PAS]."

-(Fortin was a criminal sex abuse case in which Dr. Gardner offered to testify concerning PAS and the credibility of the complaining witness.
+See People v Fortin, 706 NYS2d 611, at p 612 (Crim Ct 2000), reporting Gardner's testimony that his academic appointment is unpaid, and that 'at present [Gardner's] therapeutic work actively takes approximately 1 to 2% of his time and the remainder of his time and income are accounted for by forensic analysis and testimony [that increasingly concerns PAS].'
+(Fortin was a criminal sex abuse case in which Dr Gardner offered to testify concerning PAS and the credibility of the complaining witness.
 The court refused to permit his testimony because of a failure to establish general acceptance of PAS within the professional community.)

-- 27. Creative Therapeutics of Cresskill, N.J., is the publishing firm that Gardner established to publish his works.
-People v.
-Fortin, 706 N.Y.S.2d 611, 612 (Crim.
-Ct.
-2000) (reporting that Gardner's company had published and marketed all but one of his books since 1978). - 28.
-Seeking to refute criticism about the absence of scientifically rigorous reports on PAS, Gardner recently published a report of cases from his own practice and consulting work in which he concluded that PAS was present; the case summaries concern 99 children.
+27 Creative Therapeutics of Cresskill, NJ, is the publishing firm that Gardner established to publish his works.
+People v Fortin, 706 NYS2d 611, at p 612 (Crim Ct 2000) (reporting that Gardner's company had published and marketed all but one of his books since 1978).

+28 Seeking to refute criticism about the absence of scientifically rigorous reports on PAS, Gardner recently published a report of cases from his own practice and consulting work in which he concluded that PAS was present; the case summaries concern 99 children.
 Richard A. Gardner, Should Courts Order PAS Children to Visit/Reside With the Alienated Parent?
-A Follow-up Study, 19(3) Am.
-J. FORENSIC PSYCHOL.
-61 (2001).
-The article is unsuccessful, however, because in it Gardner confounds criminal, family law, and personal injury cases; omits essential information (e.g., the children's ages and information on the nature of any abuse allegations); includes cases in which he had no direct contact with the child; and treats highly disparate factual and legal issues as equivalents.
-For example, Gardner tallies criminal and personal injury decisions (where courts were without power to adjust custody orders) as cases in which custody or visitation was not adjusted to account for PAS. - 29.
-An April 2001 electronic search of the Research Libraries Information Network (RLIN), a database that includes the holdings of over 160 major reference libraries, revealed that only 9 of these libraries hold one or both editions of Gardner's book, THE PARENTAL ALIENATION SYNDROME. - 30.
-See Gardner's website for a listing of his appearances.
-See generally Sherman, supra note 17. - 31.
-See generally Williams, supra note 26, at 269 and n.21 (concerning the websites of fathers' groups).
+A Follow-up Study, 19(3) AM J FORENSIC PSYCHOL 61 (2001).
+The article is unsuccessful, however, because in it Gardner confounds criminal, family law, and personal injury cases; omits essential information (for example, the children's ages and information on the nature of any abuse allegations); includes cases in which he had no direct contact with the child; and treats highly disparate factual and legal issues as equivalents.
+For example, Gardner tallies criminal and personal injury decisions (where courts were without power to adjust custody orders) as cases in which custody or visitation was not adjusted to account for PAS.